 Switching to a continuous dose birth control pill such as Seasonale or Seasonique can also help.
 You’ll take active pills for three 28-day cycles, followed by a four- to seven-day break.
 Another continuous option is Lybrel, which has only active pills and no break.
 The steady dose of estrogen these pills provide should make you less likely to have migraines.

 If the pill makes your migraines worse or happen more often, you may need to switch to another birth control method.
 Talk to your doctor about finding a new type of protection before going off the pill.
 Don’t just stop taking it.
-About 20 percent of unplanned pregnancies are due to women stopping their birth control without having a backup plan.
+About

 Your doctor will help you decide which pill is best for you based on your medical history.
 Even though a combination pill may help your migraines, it may not be the safest option.
 You can also explore other contraceptive options such as intrauterine rings, vaginal rings, and injections.